The 19 types of envelope for a million different messages

 Tuck flap

-Where throat of the envelope is cut off, unlike the more utilitarian diamond, which enables the flap to be placed inside the throat.
+Where the throat of the envelope is cut off, unlike the more utilitarian diamond, which enables the flap to be placed inside the back flap.
 Often used when you wish to remove and protect the contents, perhaps when presenting an invitation to pass through security and gain entry to an event.
-Of course, if you are making to order, skip the glue all together possible to choose to have peel and stick instead.
+Of course, if you are making to order, skip the glue all together or possibly choose to have peel and stick instead.

 You might also like...